 - LoadingManual film loading after opening the bottom cover and the rear panel

 - Winding forwardsManually with quick wind lever or Leicavit M, motorized using Leica Motor-M, Leica Winder-M, Leica Winder M4-P, or Leica Winder M4-2 (from serial no. 10350)

-- RewindManually with pull-out rewind button, after moving the R lever on the front of the camera
+- RewindManually with the pull-out rewind button after moving the R lever on the front of the camera

 - MaterialEnclosed all-metal body with hinged rear panel; chromed brass top & bottom cover